Ekep-Obasi/Script-Development-for-Transaction-Validation-and-Block-Mining-on-Regtest/README.md

-# Summer of Bitcoin 2024: Mine your first block
+# Challenge: Mine your first block

 ## Overview
 In this challenge, you are tasked with the simulation of mining process of a block, which includes validating and including transactions from a given set of transactions.